Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: RQ3: Improvement Analysis

-We analyzed the search results based on CodeGemma and found that ultra-short queries (less than 10 tokens) often match longer code snippets.
+We \revRtwo{analyze} the search results based on CodeGemma and \revRtwo{find} that ultra-short queries (less than 10 tokens) often match longer code snippets.
 Fig. \ref{fig:histogram_diff_av_top10} shows that for ultra-short Go language queries with code tokens less than 50, 93\% of the top 10 matched codes are significantly longer, averaging 111 more tokens.
 This suggests that short query-short code combinations are weak spots for LLMs.
-Our case analysis identified two main reasons for poor performance in ultra-short queries: 1.
+Our case analysis \revRtwo{identifies} two main reasons for poor performance in ultra-short queries: 1.
 Sparse embedding vectors due to few tokens, leading to curse of dimensionality; 2.
 Low-quality matching results due to lack of context and unclear semantics.

-To test the first reason, we conducted a small experiment by repeating queries to double their token length without changing semantics.
-We tested ultra-short Go language queries on CSN using Llama3.
-Fig. \ref{fig:repeated_Q} shows that this method effectively improved the cosine similarity between queries and code embeddings.
-The results of the repeated queries shifted to the right, indicating that the high-dimensional vectors of the decoder-only model can lead to curse of dimensionality, which can be mitigated by increasing the query length without altering the meaning.
+To test the first reason, we \revRtwo{conduct} a small experiment by repeating queries to double their token length without changing semantics.
+We \revRtwo{test} ultra-short Go language queries on CSN using Llama3.
+Fig. \ref{fig:repeated_Q} shows that this method effectively \revRtwo{improves} the cosine similarity between queries and code embeddings.
+The results of the repeated queries \revRtwo{shift} to the right, indicating that the high-dimensional vectors of the decoder-only model can lead to curse of dimensionality, which can be mitigated by increasing the query length without altering the meaning.

-Regarding the second reason, our case study of Go data with fewer than 10 query tokens and poor results found that such ultra-short queries often lack context and clear semantics.
+Regarding the second reason, our case study of Go data with fewer than 10 query tokens and poor results \revRtwo{find} that such ultra-short queries often lack context and clear semantics.
 Fig. \ref{fig:exmple_code} shows an example of such low-quality queries with its top-1 incorrect result.
-We observed that ultra-short queries tend to favor longer code snippets due to the higher likelihood of keyword matches.
+We \revRtwo{observe} that ultra-short queries tend to favor longer code snippets due to the higher likelihood of keyword matches.
 For instance, the top result for this ultra-short query is a code snippet of 80 tokens, while the corresponding code token length is 37.